Reprise | 2006 | R | - 7.4.5

 ► An author uses an electronic voice replacement device used by cancer patients and another author stares, frightened and shocked.

-SUBSTANCE USE - In a tavern scene people sip beer and smoke cigarettes, people drink wine and beer, at a gathering many people hold glasses of wine, and several bar and club scenes show bottles and glasses of alcohol.
+- In a tavern scene people sip beer and smoke cigarettes, people drink wine and beer, at a gathering many people hold glasses of wine, and several bar and club scenes show bottles and glasses of alcohol.
 A young smokes a cigarette, young men hold lit cigarettes, and in club scenes there are ashtrays with cigarettes and people dance with lit cigarettes held up in the air.
 A young man has boxes of prescription medication and we see him taking one tablet, a young man says, "I took too much Seroquel," and a nurse dispenses three large boxes of medications.

-DISCUSSION TOPICS - Symptoms of madness, medications, alcohol, friendship, relationships, love, obsession and stalking, mental illness and treatment, regret, reconciliation, contentment.
+- Symptoms of madness, medications, alcohol, friendship, relationships, love, obsession and stalking, mental illness and treatment, regret, reconciliation, contentment.

-MESSAGE - One needs to work at managing life.
+- One needs to work at managing life.